DomiMartinGlogi/DynamicModbusMaster/docRaw/Usage/SlaveDevices.md

 Proper Implementation of slave devices is crucial to operating properly

-@note All code samples in this file are for the inheritance-based implementation but the general idea works for both approaches.
+@note All code samples in this file assume the inheritance-based implementation but the general idea works for both approaches.

 ## Holding Registers